 Visit our office in the lower level of The Hub, Room 1201, or fill out our interest form online at c2ms.info/osmapply.

 WHY STUDENT MEDIA?

+- Be creative.

+- Meet great people.

+- Build skills to add to your resume.

-- Build your resume and get published.
+- Get your original work published.

 - Gain practical hands-on experience.

 - Work in a professional and fun environment.

-- Be creative.

 1-CREDIT COCURRICULAR COURSES